navnipandya/BASIC_BANKING_SYSTEM/README.md

 # Basic_Banking_System
 Hello everyone!
 Hope you all are doing well.
-I am Alisha Khan currently working as a Web Development and Designing Intern in GRIP at The Sparks Foundation.
+I am Navni Pandya currently working as a Web Development and Designing Intern in GRIP at The Sparks Foundation.
 This is the #task1 given to me.
 Task 1 - Basic banking System Create a simple dynamic website which has the following specs.

 1.Start with creating a dummy data in database for upto 10 customers.
 Database options: Mysql, Mongo, Postgres, etc. Customers table will have basic fields such as name,email, current balance etc. Transfers table will record all transfers happened.